Roasting

 Convection.
 Hot air circulates around the food, transferring heat to all exposed surfaces.
 Convection ovens use a fan to increase airflow, cooking 25-30% faster than conventional ovens.
 If using convection, reduce the temperature by 25°F (15°C) from standard recipes.

 Conduction.
 Heat transfers from the roasting pan into the bottom of the food.
-A roasting rack lifts the food off the pan, preventing the bottom from steaming in its own juices and promoting even browning.
+A roasting rack lifts the food off the pan, preventing the bottom from steaming in its own juices and promoting even browning on all sides.

 The Maillard reaction kicks in above 280°F (140°C) on the food's surface.
-Proteins and sugars react to form hundreds of new flavor compounds — the complex, savory, slightly sweet taste that defines well-roasted food.
+Proteins and sugars react to form hundreds of new flavor compounds.
 This is why higher temperatures produce better browning: the surface reaches Maillard temperatures faster.

 Roasting tips for better results

 Choose the right fat.
-Coat vegetables and proteins in a high-smoke-point oil — avocado oil, grapeseed, or refined olive oil work well at roasting temperatures.
-Butter adds flavor but burns above 350°F (175°C), so use it for basting in the last 15-20 minutes or combine with oil.
+Coat vegetables and proteins in a high-smoke-point oil like avocado oil, grapeseed, or refined olive oil.
+Butter adds great flavor but burns above 350°F (175°C), so use it for basting in the last 15-20 minutes or combine it with oil.

 Rest meat after roasting.
 Resting allows internal juices to redistribute.
-Without resting, cutting releases those juices onto the cutting board instead of staying in the meat.
+Without it, cutting releases those juices onto the cutting board.
 Rest for 5-10 minutes for smaller cuts, 15-30 minutes for large roasts.
-Account for carryover cooking — internal temperature rises 5-10°F (3-6°C) after leaving the oven.
+Account for carryover cooking since internal temperature rises 5-10°F (3-6°C) after leaving the oven.

 Roasting vs baking